Blog

 For though we live as human beings, we do not wage war according to human standards, 4 for the weapons of our warfare are not human weapons but are made powerful by God for tearing down strongholds.
 We tear down arguments 5 and every arrogant obstacle that is raised up against the knowledge of God, and we take every thought captive to make it obey Christ.

 What are the weapons of Paul's warfare?
 Are they not the conviction of the Holy Spirit who affirms the right and alerts to the wrong in the hearts attentive to him?
 I interact with many who are opposed God and preach a belief contrary to the gospel and the truth.
-They may not be persuaded by what I say, but those who are in tune with God will know if what I say is true or not, and I hope be strengthened by it.
-So I write for them and pray that the Holy Spirit would confirm the truth for them.
+They may not be persuaded by what I say, but those who are in tune with God will know if what I say is true or not and, I hope, be strengthened by it.
+So, I write for them and pray that the Holy Spirit would confirm the truth for them.

 Devotional Reading, Mar.
 2, 2025